 One thing you’ll definitely want to update are the images on those older blog posts!
 Be sure that you have permission to use any images that you’ve uploaded.
 Never just grab an image from Google because those often have Copyright and you can get in hot water for doing so.
 It is best to get your images from free sites, stock photo subscription sites, or simply take your own images.

-For each image that you upload, ensure the image has the new keyword as the image alt text.
 If you are using a plugin such as Tasty Pins, be sure to select “disable pinning” for all but the intended pinnable image.

 Chances are that your original post didn’t have a proper pinnable image.
 In order for this new post to do well on Pinterest, it is important that you offer readers an image that is fully optimized for Pinterest.
 Create a new pinnable image and switch it out for the old one or simply add it at the end of your post.